webstradev/gin-pagination/README.md

 ## Default Usage
 This package comes with a default pagination handler.
 This uses query parameters `page` and `size` with default values of `1` and `10` and a maximum page size of `100`.

-#### Using the middleware on a router will apply the it to all request on that router:
+#### Using the middleware on a router will apply the it to all requests on that router:
 ```go
 package main